-The miracle continues with Nissim coming to the holy land in the new Jewish year!
+The miracle continues with Nissim living in the holy land in the new Jewish year!

 The wedding of rapper Nissim Black and his wife Adina in Seattle, March 5, 2013.
 (Adar Images)

 (JTA) — Five years ago he was D-Black, a hip-hop artist rapping about the violence, gang activity and drugs of his African-American ’hood.
 Today he’s Nissim Black, an Orthodox Jew davening in a Sephardic shul in Seattle and writing songs he describes as rap/urban alternative that “speak a message of hope and inspiration.”

 The shift in his musical message will be on full display with his new album, “Nissim,” due for release July 16.

 Meanwhile, the changes in his personal life were underscored earlier this year when the 26-year-old musician was one of two grooms in a double Jewish wedding ceremony that became a communitywide project.

 The story starts in 2008: Newlywed with an infant girl and then called Damian Black, he found himself at a crossroad after a friend was shot and killed at a nightclub where Black had been performing.
 Soon after, he lost his day job working with autistic children.

 “I had a ton of questions and no answers,” Black recalls.
 There were questions about “religion, about God, about Christianity, about why aren’t Christians Jewish if Jesus was Jewish.”

 Black began researching religion, reading about the Torah and begging his wife, Jamie, to study with him.

 “We almost got a divorce,” she says.
 “We didn’t see eye to eye.”